menu

 Demographics

 Leipsic is an extremely ethnically-diverse village.
 The people who call Leipsic home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Leipsic, accounting for 47.88% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Leipsic residents report their race to be White, followed by Black or African-American.
-Leipsic also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.85% of the village’s residents.
-Important ancestries of people in Leipsic include German, English, Irish, Dutch, and Norwegian.
+Important ancestries of people in Leipsic include German, Irish, English, Welsh, and Scots-Irish.

 The most common language spoken in Leipsic is English.
 Other important languages spoken here include Spanish and Italian.